hyrtx/NORTH/README.md

 With the discounts applied, the total value of the orders is $1.26M, $88K less than the value of the orders without the discounts.
 The average order value with discounts is $1.52K.

 ## Data Analysis
+This stage involves the development of structured SQL queries to extract and analyze the data according to the defined needs..
+The approach will include:

+- **Model data by creating views**: This will reduce the time it takes to write queries by not having to join several tables and write calculations in several queries.
+- **Breaking Down Questions into Sub-Queries**: Decomposing the questions into smaller, more manageable parts.

+### Modelling
 ### Revenue Reports
 Before writing the queries to answer the business questions, let's create a temporary table with the data from the order_details table and create a column with the calculated order value.